-Economics is an essential subject especially in commerce stream but is frequently offered to science and humanities students.
-Being a ‘scoring subject’, Economics is the study of choices as well as optimal utilisation of resources.
+Economics is an essential subject, especially in the commerce stream but is frequently offered to science and humanities students.
+Being a ‘scoring subject’, Economics is the study of choices as well as the optimal utilisation of resources.
 At the secondary level, it is majorly bifurcated into two sub-branches called Macroeconomics and Microeconomics.
 While microeconomics is included under the class 11 syllabus, macroeconomics is provided at an advanced level in class 12.
-Through this blog, we will delve deeper into class 12 macroeconomics syllabus and course structure as well as its key components.
+Through this blog, we will delve deeper into the class 12 macroeconomics syllabus and course structure as well as its key components.

 This Blog Includes: